Local Whittle estimation of high-dimensional long-run variance and precision matrices: Introduction

 Spectral density matrices characterize the component and temporal dependence of multivariate time series, and its estimation is of interest in many areas, including economics and neuroscience.
 The long-run variance and precision matrices give, respectively, information about correlations and partial correlations between different component series around zero frequency; see \cite{dahlhaus2000graphical}.
 Their estimation are the frequency domain analogues of covariance and inverse covariance estimation; see \cite{fan2016overview} for a survey on large (inverse) covariance matrix estimation.
 Obtaining an estimate for the spectral density matrix can become particularly challenging in a high-dimensional regime when the number of component series becomes relatively large compared to the length of the time series.
 In this regime, estimation often employs different shrinkage methods.
 The development, theoretical verification and application of different shrinkage methods has been an active research area, along with a growing interest in non-asymptotic theory in high-dimensional statistics; see \cite{wainwright_2019} for a survey on non-asymptotic theory.

 This paper develops non-asymptotic theory for estimation of the long-run variance and precision matrices of a stationary multivariate time series around zero frequency while allowing for short- and long-range dependence.
-The local Whittle estimation is used with thresholding and LASSO-type penalization.
-Our non-asymptotic theory allows to infer consistency results on the estimators around the true parameters in a high-dimensional regime where the number of component series is allowed to grow with the number of observations.
+The local Whittle estimation is used with thresholding and LASSO-type penalizations.
+Our non-asymptotic theory allows to infer consistency results on the estimators around the true parameters in a high-dimensional regime where the number of component series can be large compared to the number of observations.
+We also note that our non-asymptotic results are new even for the one-dimensional case.

 Our setting is as follows.
 Consider a $p$-dimensional second-order stationary time series $X_{n}=(X_{1,n}, \dots , X_{p,n})'$, $n \in \ZZ$, with zero mean and autocovariance matrix function $\Gamma_{X}(k)=\E X_{n+k}X_{n}'$, $k \in \ZZ$.
 Suppose that its spectral density matrix $f_{X}(\lambda)$, $\lambda \in (-\pi, \pi)$, related to the autocovariance matrix through $\Gamma_{X}(k)=\int_{-\pi}^{\pi} e^{ik \lambda} f_{X}(\lambda) d \lambda $, satisfies